Skip to content

 COMMIT;

--- Relay process publishes outbox entries to Kafka/RabbitMQ
+-- Separate relay process polls outbox and publishes to Kafka/RabbitMQ

 When You'll Hear This